harness/harness/docs/setup/index.md

 Drone is now running (in the background) on `http://localhost:80`.
 Note that before running you should create the `--env-file` and add your Drone configuration (GitHub, Bitbucket, GitLab credentials, etc).

+Drone is built continuously, with updates available daily.
+See the [upgrading documentation](upgrade.html) for details.

 ## Docker options

 Here are some of the Docker options, explained: